Questions & answers

 Why is the FinELib consortium only negotiating on open access agreements with large, traditional publishers?

 FinELib members – universities and research institutes – use a lot of money on the subscription fees of large scientific publishers’ journal packages.
-FinELib wants to promote open access by using these amounts of money instead on making articles published by Finnish research organisations open for access.
+FinELib wants to promote open access by using this money instead on making articles published by Finnish research organisations open for all.

 When similar agreements are demanded across the world, the big publishers will have to change their business models.
 Finnish research organisations also publish a lot of articles in the traditional publishers’ journals at the moment, so opening access to them may bring a lot of visibility for the research.

 Of course, the large traditional publishers are not the only way to open access publishing.
-During 2019, FinELib is also planning to start negotiations with publishers that only publish open access journals.
+FinELib has also started negotiations with publishers that only publish open access journals.

 Researchers cannot afford to pay the high APC fees.
 How can this be solved?